 This guidance note explains the main scenarios where UK companies (other than financial institutions, etc) must withhold tax at source on payments of interest and how this is dealt with in practice.

-When UK companies make certain types of payment, they are required to deduct income tax at source and pay it over to HMRC.
+When UK companies, or partnerships of which a company is a member, make certain types of payment, they are required to deduct income tax (at the basic rate) at source and pay it over to HMRC.
 In doing so they act as a collector of the UK tax that may be due from the recipient of the related income.
 The recipient will usually be able to claim relief against its UK or overseas tax liability for the tax suffered at source, as long as they are not based in a tax haven.